RediSearch/RediSearch/docs/docs/reference/Stemming.md

 If you wish to use a custom dictionary, you can do so at the module level when loading the module.
 The `FRISOINI` setting can point to the location of a `friso.ini` file which contains the relevant settings and paths to the dictionary files.

 Note that there is no "default" friso.ini file location.
-RedisSearch comes with its own `friso.ini` and dictionary files which are compiled into the module binary at build-time.
+RediSearch comes with its own `friso.ini` and dictionary files which are compiled into the module binary at build-time.